MingjunZhong/MingjunZhong.github.io/_pages/about.md

   - /about.html
 ---

-Mingjun Zhong is a Lecturer in Computer Science (Machine Learning) in College of Science.
-Before coming to Lincoln, he was a Research Associate at the School of Informatics in the University of Edinburgh, working with Dr. Charles Sutton and Dr. Nigel Goddard on the EPSRC project “IDEAL: Intelligent Domestic Energy Advice Loop”.
-He was an Associate Professor in the Dalian University of Technology, China.
-Prior to this, he was a Research Assistant at the School of Computing in the University of Glasgow under the supervision of Professor Mark Girolami.
-Prior to this, he was a Postdoctoral Fellow at INRIA Rennes, France, working with Dr. Anatole LECUYER.
-He obtained his PhD in Applied Mathematics from the Department of Applied Mathematics in the Dalian University of Technology, China.
+Mingjun Zhong is a Senior Lecturer in Machine Learning at the School of Computer Science at the moment.
+(I am soon moving to the University of Aberdeen on the 1st June.)
+I am interested in application-driven machine learning.
+I am particularly interested in machine learning for healthcare and energy.
+I have been working on Bayesian inference including variational inferential algorithms and Markov chain Monte Carlo for problems for example matrix factorization, Raman spectra data, household energy, and medical imaging data.
+I have developed deep learning algorithms for example sequence-to-point learning for non-intrusive load monitoring (energy disaggregation).

 Latest updates
 ======